Thursday, August 9, 2012

 Paul_Bunyan2-585x420

 I vividly recall a Disney cartoon I saw on the 7 pm Sunday evening show Disney Presents entitled simply Paul Bunyan.
 Cartoon Paul “63 ax handles tall” sent trees flying like toothpicks with his double-bladed ax and stacked logs a mile high with the help of his ox companion Babe.
-Thanks to You Tube, I get to see this story again 54 years later.
+Thanks to You Tube, I got to see this story again 54 years later.

 Tall Paul by his actions legitimated the past and held out promises for the future when audiences heeded his model of self-improvement.
 Thus Paul served as an archetypical object lesson in a deeply imbedded tradition motivating Americans in the nineteenth century, the so-called Protestant Work Ethic.
 Formulated by Max Weber, the tradition received its impetus from Calvinism that posited man’s moral depravity, his sin, and his need for deliverance from it.
 Triumph over sin was, of course, the fitting sacrifice for its expiation by God himself through a deliberate act of death on the cross.
 But who would benefit was complicated by the tradition of predestination, that the fate of every individual regarding heaven or hell had been decided since the beginning.
 And no one could know for sure if they were amongst the so-called “elect.”
 According to Weber, Protestants who were successful producing wealth could look to that success as a sign of election.
 And the manner that would generate wealth was hard work and upstanding character… such as that of Paul Bunyan.